-This section illustrates evaluating, marking, and deleting backups using the MANAGE subcommand with two examples - the first for a redundancy retention policy and the second for a recovery window retention policy.
-For detailed information about the MANAGE subcommand, see the EDB Postgres Backup and Recovery User Guide.
+This section illustrates evaluating, marking, and deleting backups using the MANAGE subcommand using a redundancy retention policy and a recovery window retention policy.
+For detailed information about the MANAGE subcommand, see the EDB Postgres Backup and Recovery User Guide available at the EDB website.